 Posters are great.
-Whether for advertising an event, marketing a product, or simply for decoration, they can be captivating, beautiful and cost-effective.
+Whether for event advertising, product marketing, or simply for decoration, they can be captivating, beautiful and cost-effective.
 But choosing the right size is key.
-This will depend on where you intend to display your poster, and what it’s being used to advertise.
+This will depend on where you intend to display your poster, and what is it advertising.

-Whether you’re printing in bulk or designing your own custom posters, it’s important to make sure you’re making posters with the right dimensions.
+Whether you’re bulk printing or designing your own custom posters, it’s important to make sure you’re chosing the right poster dimensions.
 Different printers will offer different sizes, and sometimes it can seem confusing when you’re trying to format your design.
 But don’t worry, there are a few simple size guidelines you can follow to ensure your poster ends up being the right size.

 Here to help you design the perfect poster, ChilliPrinting brings you a guide to understanding common poster dimensions.